-Ashford and St Peter's Hospitals NHS Foundation
+Ashford and St. Peter's Hospitals

-Trust (ASPH) (2019) was established in 1998 and serves a population of more than 410,000 people living in the boroughs of Runnymede, Spelthorne, Woking and parts of Elmbridge, Hounslow, Surrey Heath and beyond and employs approximately 3,800 individual members of staff.
+Ashford and St Peter's Hospitals NHS Foundation Trust (ASPH) (2019) was established in 1998 and serves a population of more than 410,000 people living in the boroughs of Runnymede, Spelthorne, Woking and parts of Elmbridge, Hounslow, Surrey Heath and beyond and employs approximately 3,800 individual members of staff.